 Finally, there may be no better place to watch a launch than from the soft sands of Space Coast Beaches.
 Playalinda Beach at Canaveral National Seashore has been a local favorite for more than a half-century, a simple walk down the beach can get you and your family within five miles of the launch tower.
 At this range, you get not only the best view, but you’ll feel the engines roar.
 Jetty Park in Cape Canaveral also offers the close-range launch viewing with the added bonus of plenty of beach amenities like surfboard rentals for some after-launch fun in the sun!

 Seeing a rocket while your feet are firmly planted on the ground is a spectacular sight to behold, but what if you were to level the playing field and meet the rocket mid-air?
 Booking a launch viewing helicopter tour from Beachside Helicopters offers unparalleled views of a launch and the Space Coast.
 It’s the closest most of us will get to the stratosphere and a launch viewing experience you will remember forever.

 Looking for other places to see a launch on the Space Coast?
 Check out this great map of our favorite viewing locations.

 Want to know when the next launch is?
-Download the Launch Console today!
+Visit our launches page.
 It provides you with launch notifications, live feeds from NASA, SpaceX, and ULA as well as a calendar of upcoming launches so you can plan your next Space Coast getaway and watch history lift off.